STV Elections

 Understanding results

-After the poll closes, results are displayed showing:
+After the poll closes, results are displayed in several sections:

 - Faded = already elected or eliminated in a prior round